jackrobert0220/Tamagotchi-Project-One/README.md

 (Holiday Cheer) starts with 5% and decreases by 5% slowly with time.
 Hitting 0% will do nothing.
 (Charity Donations) starts with $50,000 and decreases in increments of 10,000 slowly with time.

-A charcteris displayed in middle of the screen, depicting Mariah Carey with Santa hat with holiday background (snow, xmas tree, etc.).
+A charcter is displayed in middle of the screen, depicting Mariah Carey with Santa hat with holiday background (snow, xmas tree, etc.).

 3 blank buttons are displayed at the bottom of the screen.
 User is supposed to deduct from how the values are affected which buttons to click.